jddixon/magicsack/ghpDoc/index.md

 This command creates a new local instance, storing information under `.magicsack` in the user's home directory.
-If the `.magicsack` directory aleady exists, the command will fail, unless the command line includes the `-f` option.
-Unless otherwise specified data will be stored in `.magicsack/uDir`.
-If the `-u` option is present data will be stored in `uDir` instead.
+If the `.magicsack` directory aleady exists, the command will fail, unless the command line includes the `-f` or `--force` option.
+Unless otherwise specified documents will be stored in
+`.magicsack/uDir`.
+If the `-u` option is present, documents will be stored in `uDir` instead.

 The `init` command asks for a passphrase which then becomes the key